YUANYUAN2222/GIT_json_to_BVH/README.md

 # Case study
 ## Advantages
 * Existing datasets usually store activity as a separate file.
 However, many files have different enclosures, resulting in many labeled files having more than one activity and only having a rough tag.
-* Visualization json file for check format.
+* Visualization json file for check format in Blender.

 ## CMU dataset